 In an uncontested election, any nominee for director who fails to receive a majority of the votes cast in such election will be required to promptly tender his or her resignation to the Board.
 The GS Committee, or such other committee designated by the Board for this purpose, will recommend to the Board whether to accept or reject the tendered resignation.
 The Board will review the GS Committee's recommendation, decide to accept or reject such resignation or whether other action should be taken and publicly disclose its decision within 90 days from the date of the annual meeting of stockholders.
-Any director who tenders his or her resignation.
+Any director who tenders his or her resignation will not participate in the committee's recommendation or the Board action regarding whether to accept or reject the tendered resignation.
 Any vacancies on the Board may be filled by a majority of the directors then in office or those directors, by majority vote, may choose to decrease the number of board seats.
 Each director elected in this manner will hold office until the next annual meeting and until his or her successor is elected and duly qualified.